sumit-agi-asi/Quantumentanglements/README.md

 Quantum entanglement is nothing but duality.

-Wave form of high frequency reaches to certain level feels like matter.
+Wave form of low frequency reaches to certain level feels like matter.
 And very nature of creation is dual so that annihilation is easy and zero sum is maintained.

+If you define a position of one quantum particle as del x1, you know frequency is same so:

+<del x1 * del x2 > = 1/del lambda^2.

+So you can deduce the uncertainty of particle 2 from the uncertainty of position for particle 1.

 **&copy; Technocraft Physics 2026.
 All Rights Reserved.**